-Datadog has expanded monitoring for Microsoft SQL Server and Microsoft Azure database platforms that builds on Datadog’s Database Monitoring product.
+Datadog expands support for Microsoft SQL Server and Azure database services

 With this expanded support, engineers and database administrators can pinpoint and address database performance issues such as costly and slow queries, incorrect indexes in SQL Server or Azure databases and bottlenecks in their applications.